citp/email_tracking/README.md

 * `analysis/` - *Coming soon*

 ## Code Usage

+Additional documentation is available in the `README` of each component subdirectory.

 ### System Requirements
 * The framework is fully tested only on Ubuntu 16.04, and requires Java and